-Breaking up heavy chunks of text with heading, images, and videos will make your content more visually interesting and easier to consume.
+Breaking up heavy chunks of text with headings, images, and videos will make your content more visually interesting and easier to consume.

-In regards to headings, don’t simply start throwing H2s and H3s around your blog post.
-You should establish a style and stick to it across all of your posts.
+Regarding headings, don’t simply start throwing H2s and H3s around your blog post.
+You should establish a style and stick to it across your posts.

 Headings should also be used in hierarchical nature.
 You want your content to pull people in, hook them, and encourage them to keep reading.
 “Time on page” is an important metric for Google, so your headings should be exciting or relevant enough to keep people interested.

 When it comes to SEO copywriting, internal links are your best friend.
-Like keyword stuffing though, you need to make sure links are useful and relevant without overcrowding your articles and content.
+Like keyword stuffing, you need to ensure links are useful and relevant without overcrowding your articles and content.
 For example, this being a blog about SEO copywriting, we may want to direct you to a relevant blog post about local SEO.